JSilvestrini/Elden-Ring-NN/comming_soon.md

         - correlate boss animation on distance
         - take map image and show death points
 - TODO: Begin training AI more
+- TODO: ADD IN A PYTHON DOWNLOAD FILE